nexiality/documentation/release/nexial-core-v3.0.changelog.md

   under the "output" directory will be move to the cloud storage with said subdirectory intact.
 - Removed unnecessary error logs for commands other than web and desktop when [`nexial.screenshotOnError`](../systemvars/index#nexial.screenshotOnError) is true.
+- [bin/nexial-project](../userguide/BatchFiles#nexial-project): Now supports creation of project.properties
+   if it doesn't exist.

 ### [JSONPath](../jsonpath)